Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 #### Meditation Links

 If you're interested in becoming mindful, [check this out](https://wakingup.com/).
-The first 7 meditations are free and if you use [this](https://share.wakingup.com/dab9b5), you'll get a FREE MONTH from me - no card, no string attached, simply a month free.
+The first 7 meditations are free and if you use [this](https://share.wakingup.com/dab9b5), you'll get a FREE MONTH from me - no card, no strings attached, simply a month free.
 At the end of your free month, it's possible to ask the Waking Up team for a free subscription if you can't afford it.
 They're super understanding and will help you out no questions asked.

 Need more convincing that mindfulness is good and works?
 Check out [this article](https://greatergood.berkeley.edu/article/item/the_state_of_mindfulness_science) from UC [Berkeley](http://berkley.edu) about the scientifically-backed benefits of mindfulness.